 Dense mound-forming shrub with aromatic grey-green leaves, dull dark-green above, silvery grey beneath.
 Dark blue flowers produced in clusters.
 Height 1m.
 Spread 1.5m.
 Flowers from August to September.
 Deciduous.
 Hardy.

-• Catalpa aurea
+• Catalpa bignonioides Aurea

 Indian Bean Tree.
 Spreading tree with broad heart-shaped large yellow leaves bronze when young.
 Flowers are white, marked yellow and purple-brown on upright panicles followed by slender seed pods.
 Height 10m.
 Spread 10m.
 Flowers from July to August.
 Deciduous.
 Hardy.
 Sheltered site.